-With over 20 years of extensive experience, working at a senior level in highly complex organisations, Louise now runs her own HR & Organisational Development Consultancy, Equallise Ltd. Specialising in the delivery of high quality bespoke solutions to develop people to achieve more, Louise brings her expertise of transformation programmes to DeafKidz International, as it works to build a robust and sustainable platform for growth.
+With over 20 years of extensive experience, working at a senior level in highly complex organisations, Louise now runs her own Coaching & Organisational Development Consultancy, Equallise Ltd. Specialising in the delivery of high quality bespoke solutions to develop the next generation of senior leaders, Louise brings her expertise of transformation programmes to DeafKidz International, as it works to build a robust and sustainable platform for growth.

 With Louise’s clients achieving Investor in People status, listings in The Sunday Times Top 100 Best Companies to Work for and the National Skills Agency Top 100 Employers of Apprenticeships, we are well able to progress a D/deaf led agency that will make a real difference to the lives of D/deaf children and young people globally.